clearcapital/cc-react-scripts/README.md

 #### Updating the Package
 You then need to gain ownership of the cc-react-scripts registry in order to publish to it.
 To do so, you'll need to beg someone who has more control over things than you.

+*EASY WAY*: Use the provided script: `./publish.sh`.
+By default, this publishes a patch.
+Find out more with `./publish.sh -h`

-From there, you can update the package version with `npm version <update_type>`, where where update_type is one of the semantic versioning release types, patch, minor, or major.
+*MANUALLY*: You can update the package version with `npm version <update_type>`, where where update_type is one of the semantic versioning release types, patch, minor, or major.
 This command will change the version number in `package.json`.

 After updating the version number, you can `npm publish` to push your changes to the registry.